 Plan ahead and stash a little cash away for these purchases.
-You don’t want to add any additional stress to the move by worrying about buying the little things you will need to make your house a home.
+You don’t want to add any additional stress to relocating and selling your house in Maryland by worrying about buying the little things you will need to make your house a home.

 6) Be patient and give it a week or two:

 When you find yourself in a new town, it is more than just physically settling into your new house.
 You must settle in emotionally too.
 It will take a couple of weeks to really feel comfortable in your new town.

 Get to know the area, and do some exploring.
 Be patient and you will feel right at home in no time.